synthAI-Labs/server-OpenEdu/CODING_STANDARDS.md

 # Coding Standards

-These coding standards are guidelines for writing consistent, readable, and maintainable code in the AI-Res Server project.
+These coding standards are guidelines for writing consistent, readable, and maintainable code in the OPEN-EDU Server project.
 Adhering to these standards helps ensure that the codebase remains clean and accessible to all contributors.

 ## Table of Contents